d3ffy/VitaminC/README.md

 ```

 > [!IMPORTANT]
-> You have to add file `PakkadApp/src/firebase.js` and include your Firebase API Key.
+> You need to add file `PakkadApp/src/firebase.js` and include your Firebase API Key.
 Your file should be like this.
 ```JavaScript
 // PakkadApp/src/firebase.js
 import { initializeApp } from "firebase/app";